JWoltjen/ExpenseTrackerMVC/README.md

 ## Progression

+### MVC Design Pattern

+In the Model-View-Controller (MVC) architectural pattern, the responsibility of deciding what to display in a view lies primarily with the controller.
+The controller's role is to receive requests from the user, handle the business logic, and determine the appropriate data to pass to the view.

+Here's a general overview of how MVC decides what to display in a view:

+1. User interaction: The user initiates an action, such as submitting a form or clicking a link, which triggers a request to the controller.

+2. Routing: The request is directed to a specific controller action based on the configured routes in the application.
+The action method is responsible for processing the request.

+3. Data retrieval: The controller action retrieves the necessary data from the model or other data sources.
+This may involve querying a database, calling external APIs, or performing any other necessary data operations.

+4. Data preparation: The controller action prepares the data by creating an instance of the appropriate view model or by populating dynamic properties on the ViewBag or ViewData objects.
+The view model is an object specifically designed to hold the data required by the view.

+5. View selection: The controller action determines which view should be rendered based on the requested action and the corresponding view template.
+The view template is typically an HTML file containing the necessary placeholders and logic for rendering the data.

+6. Data passing: The controller action passes the prepared data (view model or dynamic properties) to the selected view template.

+7. Rendering: The view template receives the data and uses the appropriate HTML markup, Razor syntax (in ASP.NET MVC), or other view templating languages to display the data dynamically.
+The view may utilize loops, conditionals, and other logic to iterate through collections or conditionally render specific elements.

+8. Response: The rendered view is returned as the response to the user's request.

+By following this pattern, MVC separates the concerns of data retrieval, business logic, and rendering, allowing for modular and maintainable code.
+The controller acts as an intermediary, coordinating the interaction between the model (data), the view (presentation), and the user.

 ### Database Design and Models

 The project used Entity Framework Core for database design.
 It had two entities, Category and Transaction.
 On of the things that I did not know about before this project was that I could use the "Not Mapped" attribute in a model class to combine two pieces of that model's  state in a more useful way.
 This project wanted to display the user-selected emoji icon next to the category name, and so creating a "Not Mapped" property, "public string?
 CategoryTitleWithIcon" made sense.
 The Transaction model also made use of navigation fields for Category, so that it would be easier to fetch a given Transactions associated category, hence the relational part of a relational database.